viniciusmuller/barony-mod-manager/README.md

 - For MacOS: `barony-mod-manager_darwin`

 ## Using the Mod Manager
-After building you can use the search input and the filters to match exactly what you are looking for and install/uninstall mods using the respective buttons in their cards.
+You can use the search input and the filters to match exactly what you are looking for and download/remove mods using the respective buttons in their cards.
 Have a great time modding Barony!

 ## Activating Mods
 Since the game does a great job at loading/unloading mods at runtime, I don't